MySmile/sfchat/docs/source/Protocol/Messages/Semantic structure.rst

 .. rubric:: Footnotes

 .. [#f1] "Message token" is reserved for future usage to indicate that message is on a delivery way.
-It’s just idea.